A LORLS virtual machine image

 We’ve been thinking recently about how to make it easier for people to try out the LORLS code.
 This includes ourselves – we sometimes want to spin up a new instance of LORLS for testing some feature or helping another site debug their installation.
 Normally that would mean doing an operating system, Perl module and then LORLS installation on a new machine (physical or virtual) before it could be used.

 With the spread of virtual machine (VM) infrastructure, and the fact that many Universities now use VMs widely, we thought it might be worth making a “LORLS in a box” VM appliance image that people could grab and then use for testing, demos or as the basis of their own installation.
-The VM image would have LORLS pre-installed along with all the basic Perl modules required in place, and the test data that we use in our sandbox demo.
+The VM image would have LORLS pre-installed along with all the basic Perl modules required in place, and the test data that we use in our local sandbox instance.

 To that end, here’s a first cut of a LORLS in a box VM image.
 This is an OVA virtual machine image (both the VM and the disc image).
 Be warned that its quite large (over 900MB!) as it has a full operating system disc image included – you might want to have a cup of tea and biscuit handy whilst it downloads.
 The image was built using the Virtual Box OSE VM platform and is based on a CentOS 6 Linux base, and it should be able to be imported into other VM infrastructures such as VMware.